LuXiaoEei/BookManagementSystem/BookManagementSystem/README.md

 4. **/update?condition=&bookname=&category=&press=&isbn=**
     - Condition is the required, it's th value of isbn where want to update
     - Bookname,category,press,isbn is not required, it's the new value of the corresponding field.
+    - If want to set one field null, you can set the field to "" or '' , but it's forbidden to do set the isbn to null, if you try to do this, it will throw error.

 5. **/describle?start=&nums=**
     - Return the record of the table the where the rownum is between start and start+num.